Banks as Tanks: A Continuous-Time Model of Financial Clearing: Introduction

 \section{Introduction}

-Modern financial systems are richly interconnected networks of various institutions (banks, firms, etc.), which depend on each other.
-With most assets of one firm being liabilities of other financial institutions, such a system is naturally prone to \textquotedblleft systemic risk\textquotedblright of contagions, in which a default by one firm can lead to defaults of many other, otherwise sound, firms.
-Optimal regulation of such networks is a subject of intensive debate (see, e.g., Yellen, 2013; Acemoglu, Ozdaglar, and Tahbaz-Salehi, 2015).
+Modern financial systems are richly interconnected networks of various institutions, which depend on each other.
+With most of assets of one firm being the liabilities of other financial institutions, such a system is naturally prone to \textquotedblleft systemic risk\textquotedblright\ of contagions, in which a default of one firm might lead to defaults of many others (\citealp{allen2000,glasserman2016}).
+Optimal regulations of such networks is a subject of intensive debate \citep[e.g.,][]{yellen2013interconnectedness}.

-In a seminal contribution, Eisenberg and Noe (2001) introduced a framework for the study of financial systems in distress.
-They consider an environment in which all participants (henceforth, firms) default within a single clearing mechanism, and demonstrate that there always exists a (generically) unique \textquotedblleft clearing payment vector\textquotedblright\ that satisfies natural requirements for the outcome of a clearing procedure.
-There is a finite algorithm to calculate the clearing vector.
-The Eisenberg--Noe approach has been successfully extended to incorporate liabilities of different seniority and other financial instruments and has become one of the cornerstones in the analysis of systemic financial risk.
-See El Bitar, K., Kabanov, Y., Mokbel, R. (2017) for a partial survey of recent results, Suzuki T. (2002), as an example of an earlier paper independent of Eisenberg and Noe (2001), and the current book of T. Hurd (2016).
+In a seminal contribution, \cite{eisenberg2001systemic} introduced a framework for study of interlinked financial systems in distress.
+They considered an environment, in which all participants (henceforth, \textquotedblleft banks\textquotedblright) default within a single clearing mechanism, and demonstrated that there always exist a \textquotedblleft clearing payment vector\textquotedblright\ that satisfy some natural requirements.
+The Eisenberg-Noe approach has been successfully extended to incorporate liquidity spillovers (\citealp{cifuentes2005,SHIN2008}), outside liabilities (\citealp{Elsinger2009,GLASSERMAN2015}), costs of default (\citealp{rogers2013}), liabilities of different seniority (\citealp{kusnetsov2019interbank}), mandatory disclosures (\citealp{alvarez2015}), and other financial instruments, and has become a cornerstone in analysis of systemic financial risk \citep[see, e.g.,][for recent surveys]{hurd2016contagion,Feinstein2018,kabanov2018clearing}.